“The mountains are calling and I must go…” – John Muir

 Natural Remedies and Medications for Altitude Sickness

+- Eat More Carbs.
 Carbs require less oxygen for the body to digest than fats and protein.
 Even if you have a lessened appetite due to altitude sickness, make yourself eat.
-Your body needs energy at high altitudes.
+Your body needs the energy at high altitudes.

 - Eat a diet heavy in carbohydrates